inpercima/swaaplate/README.md

 ### `routeConfig/notFound/redirect`

 Defines whether the 404 route will redirect to the default route or not.
-This option ca be changed in the project by `config.json`.
+This option ca be changed in the environement files.

 * config-name: `routes/notFound/redirect`
 * default: `false`